theUmeshC/shopify/Frontend/shopify/README.md

 #### `classBased` : App build using class based components, using context to maintain the app wide data

 ### `Download or clone the app`
-download the code files or clone the app from the repository from 'https://github.com/theUmeshC/shopify'.
+download the code files or clone the app from the repository 'https://github.com/theUmeshC/shopify'.

 ### `npm install`
 to install the npm package and the dependencies.